Cricket: India V England 3rd Test Scoreboard - UrduPoint

 Cricket: India V England 3rd Test Scoreboard

-Scoreboard at stumps on day one of the day-night third Test match between India and England in Ahmedabad on Wednesday

-Ahmedabad, India, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2021 ) :Scoreboard at stumps on day one of the day-night third Test match between India and England in Ahmedabad on Wednesday: England 1st innings Z.
+Ahmedabad, India, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2021 ) :Scoreboard after India's first innings on day two of the day-night third Test against England in Ahmedabad on Thursday: England 1st innings Z.

 Crawley lbw b Patel 53 D. Sibley c R. Sharma b I. Sharma 0 J. Bairstow lbw b Patel 0 J. Root lbw b Ashwin 17 B. Stokes lbw b Patel 6 O. Pope b Ashwin 1 B. Foakes b Patel 12 J. Archer b Patel 11 J.